ryjfgjl/DiLuConverter/README.md

 ## API
 The tool provides API capabilities that can be called by other applications for background import without a graphical interface.

-For example: ExcelToDatabase.exe "Test connection 1" "Test configuration 1"
+For example: DiLuConverter.exe "Test connection 1" "Test configuration 1"

-Command: ExcelToDatabase.exe
+Command: DiLuConverter.exe

 Parameter 1: Test connection 1--connection name